 1. Review Accounting Records and Projected Total Income

 You already know that keeping accurate, complete accounting records is critical to your business performance.
-With 2019 coming to a close, now’s the perfect time to update records for each of your flip projects and rental properties.
+With 2020 a few months behind us, now’s the perfect time to update records for each of your flip projects and rental properties.
 Once that’s done, you have the information you need to project your income and expenses accurately.

 Why is that important?
 Because now is your last chance to make any needed adjustments or needed investments to balance your net income to your target level.
 Not only will this make your CPA’s life easier, but you can also go into tax season with less worry about unpleasant surprises.